fleschutz/PowerShell/Docs/FAQ.md

 ---------------------
 If you find something bad (like a bug, error, or any issue), please report it here by open an Issue.

-Or even better: Fork the Repository, fix it and submit a pull request, so others can participate too
+Or even better: Fork the Repository, fix it and submit a pull request, so others can participate too.

 Your question is not answered here?